University of New Haven: Athletics

-The New Haven Chargers, the university's intercollegiate athletic teams, will begin competing in NCAA Division I as members of the Northeast Conference (NEC) on July 1, 2025.
+The New Haven Chargers, the university's intercollegiate athletic teams, began competing in NCAA Division I as members of the Northeast Conference (NEC) on July 1, 2025.
 The school accepted an invitation to the NEC on May 6, 2025.

 The Chargers field 20 athletics teams, 8 for men and 12 for women.
 New Haven will begin its transition to NCAA Division I and the NEC during the 2025–26 academic year.
 The Chargers will attain full Division I membership in 2028–29 following the NCAA-mandated reclassification period.

 The school previously competed in NCAA Division II and was a member of the Northeast-10 Conference since 2008.

 In 2022–23, athletic highlights included 140 combined wins across the 20 varsity sports, 37 All-Conference honorees, 18 All-Region athletes, four major conference awards, three All-Americans, seven Academic All-Conference honorees, two Sport Excellence winners, and more than 320 student-athletes named to the NE10 Academic Honor Roll following the fall semester.